 About

-I have served as Co-Lead of the Global Ocean Corps and Conveyor, an endorsed program of the United Nations Decade of Ocean Science for Sustainable Development.
-Within Ocean Corps, I have facilitated educational and capacity-building programs including the Coastal Ocean Environment Summer School in Nigeria and Ghana.
+Previously, I completed an American Association for the Advancement of Science (AAAS) Science & Technology Policy Fellowship.
+I also co-led the Global Ocean Corps and Conveyor, which achieved endorsement as an official United Nations Ocean Decade program.
+Within Ocean Corps, I facilitated educational and capacity development programs, including the Coastal Ocean Environment Summer School in Nigeria and Ghana.

 Screen Shot 2016-02-06 at 11.57.21 AM

-Thank you to individuals and organizations who show support in my endeavors.
+Gratitude: Thank you to individuals and organizations who show support in my endeavors.

 Subscribe